ringcentral/ringcentral-add-in-framework-js/Example.md

 Note: This example only demonstartes commit action notification subscription for a pre-defined Github repository.
 Some implementations are intentionally done for the sake of simplicity.

+# Try Example

+This instruction assumes that you have already read the [framework instruction](/README.md).

+## Step.1 Github Registration

+Register an app on Github following [Instruction](https://docs.github.com/en/rest/guides/basics-of-authentication#registering-your-app).

+During the setup, let's fill `Authorization callback URL` with `https://xxxxxxxx.ngrok.io/notification` (or go with a temporary one and update it after we do `npm run ngrok` and get our real server address). `Homepage URL` isn't important, you can fill in a dummy url.

+After the setup, we'll get `Client ID` and `Client Secret`.
+Let's copy them over to .env on `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.

+## Step.2 Local Setup

+- `npm run initDB`
+- `npm run ngrok` and copy `https://xxxxxxxx.ngrok.io` to `APP_SERVER` in `.env`, and fill `Authorization callback URL` with `https://xxxxxxxx.ngrok.io/notification`.
+Pick a repository you want to subscribe and copy its name to `TEST_REPO_NAME` in `.env`.
+- Open a new terminal and `npm run start`
+- Open another new terminal and `npm run client`

+## Step.3 Use Developer Tool

+- Go to [Developer Tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/), fill in relevant info and do auth.
+- Push a commit to your Github repository and there should be a message sent to your RingCentral App channel.
+- Logout and do another push, there should be no messasge sent to your RingCentral App channel.

 # Understand Changes

 Let's have a look at what I have changed to implement the basic integration with Github webhooks.
 It's recommended that you compare this branch with `main` to have a good overall view on what's changed.